inspectorjava/WindesheimTechnologieProject/codestandards.md

 ## Adjustments
  - Disabled variable shadowing check since it causes for awkward naming of variables.
  - Increased the max line length from 80 to 120 characters since screen sizes have increased since 1999
+ - Disabled DesignForExtension since in our opinion there was no good reason to enforce this